The Danger Of Misplaced Anger

 Content warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-There's nothing inherently wrong with experiencing anger, but it's important to ensure that anger is directed toward the appropriate source at the appropriate level, so you can express it and resolve it healthily.
+There's nothing inherently wrong with experiencing anger.
+It’s a normal emotion that most people experience on occasion.
+However, it's important to ensure that anger is directed toward the appropriate source at the appropriate level, so you can express it and resolve it healthily.

 In society, this type of anger is often referred to as "misplaced anger," but is also known as "displaced anger" or "misdirected anger."
 In many cases, relationships, opportunities, and life have been negatively impacted because of misdirected anger.